modalsoul0226/CheatBook/网络/uoft/open2.md

 - Initially there was some mistrust of visual broadcasting in the entertainment industry, but eventually tv supplanted radio entertainment.
 <br/>

-##### Television Studies
+#### Television Studies
-- **Sign**: in semiotics, something which communicates meaning, such as a word, an image or a sound.
+- **Sign**: in semiotics, something which **communicates meaning**, such as a word, an image or a sound.
 - **Flow**: the ways that programmes, advertisements, etc. follow one another in an unbroken sequence across the day or part of the day, and the experience of watching the sequence of programmes, advertisements, trailers, etc.
 - **Niche audience**: groups of viewer defined by age group, gender, or economic status, for example, who may be the target audience for a programme.
-- **Title sequence**: sequence at the opening of a tv program in which the program title and performers' names may appear along with other info, accompanied by images, sound, and music introducing the program.
+- **Title sequence**: sequence at the opening of a tv program in which the **program title and performers' names** may appear along with other info, accompanied by images, sound, and music introducing the program.
 - **Intertexuality**: how one text draws on the meanings of another by referring to it by allusion, quotation or parody.
 - **Pan**: a shot where the camera is turned to the left or right, creating a wide visual field.
 - **Close-up**: a camera shot where the frame is filled by the face of a person or a detail of a face.
 Close-ups may also show details of an object or place.